ngrok/ngrok-docs/docs/integrations/whatsapp/webhooks.md

 ## **Bonus**: Secure webhook requests {#security}

-The ngrok signature webhook verification feature allows ngrok to assert that requests from your Facebook webhook are the only traffic allowed to make calls to your localhost app.
+The ngrok signature webhook verification feature allows ngrok to assert that requests from your WhatsApp webhook are the only traffic allowed to make calls to your localhost app.

 **Note:** This ngrok feature requires a Pro or Enterprise license.

 This is a quick step to add extra protection to your application.

-1. Access the [Meta for Developers](https://developers.facebook.com/) page, log in using your Facebook account, and then click **My Apps** in the top right corner.
+1. Access the [Meta for Developers](https://developers.facebook.com/) page, log in using your WhatsApp account, and then click **My Apps** in the top right corner.

 1. On the Developers page, expand **Settings** on the left menu and then click **Basic**.

 1. In the **Basic Settings** page, click **Show** to reveal the **App secret** value and copy this value.

 1. Restart your ngrok agent by running the command, replacing `{your app secret}` with the value you have copied before:
-    `ngrok http 3000 --region=us --hostname=myexample.ngrok.io --verify-webhook facebook --verify-webhook-secret {your app secret}`
+    `ngrok http 3000 --region=us --hostname=myexample.ngrok.io --verify-webhook WhatsApp --verify-webhook-secret {your app secret}`

-1. Access the Facebook page you have assigned to your webhook and send a message to another Facebook user.
+1. Access the WhatsApp page you have assigned to your webhook and send a message to another WhatsApp user.

 Verify that your local application receives the request and logs information to the terminal.